 Laurel College Center

 The Laurel College Center (LCC) is located in downtown Laurel, convenient to major highways, mass transit, parking, and shopping.
 The LCC allows students living and working in Howard, Prince Georges, and Anne Arundel counties a convenient alternative to driving to Baltimore or Shady Grove.
 Beginning fall 2015, RN-to-BSN core courses will be taught in this new instructional site.
 Elective courses are offered online and at the Baltimore and Shady Grove locations.
 Clinical assignments are typically in the Baltimore-Washington, D.C.-Annapolis triangle.
 Students must furnish their own transportation to clinical sites.

 Students must successfully complete required coursework in the social and behavioral sciences, the natural and physical sciences and the arts and humanities.
 These lower-division pre-professional courses may be completed at any accredited college or university.
 Students who have completed coursework in Maryland may review transfer courses at ARTSYS – Articulation System for Maryland Colleges and Universities.
 This is an online evaluation system that enables students to determine how courses taken at any two year college in Maryland transfer to any four year college or university in Maryland.
 Visit the ARTSYS website at http://artweb.usmd.edu.

-For applicants who will have an undergraduate degree from an accredited four-year institution prior to the start term, only the courses in bold (below) are required:
+Only the courses in bold (below) are required for applicants who will have an undergraduate degree from an accredited four-year institution prior to the start term:

 |General Chemistry with Lab||4|